-As at 31 July 2020 the College employed 614 full time equivalent staff, of whom 369 are teaching staff.
+As at 31 July 2022 the College employed 581 full time equivalent staff, of whom 352 are teaching staff.
 Staff have a range of qualifications to suit the level at which they teach and the College has a rolling Continuous Professional Development (CPD) program to support the development of staff across all areas of the College.
 In addition to the CPD program, teaching staff can apply for support to undertake research in their area of specialism.

-The College has seen a decrease in its net assets from £11.8m in 2018/19 to £2.2m in 2019/20, which is wholly a result of increases in the pension liability from £17.9m to £29.1m.
-The College currently has £12.3m of long term debt, which was used to invest in the College campus.
-The campus is made up the Victoria Building, Elizabeth Building, Construction Centre, Harrison Centre, St Paul's Centre, the University Centre, the Beacon Centre, the Futures Centre, the Regional Automotive Technology Hub and Blackburn Sports and Leisure Centre (a joint venture with Blackburn with Darwen Council) and forms part of the tangible assets.
+The College has seen an increase in its net assets from £6m in 2020/21 to £35.9m in 2021/22, which is a result of increased cash and a reduction in the pension liability from £27.6m to £0m.
+The College currently has £10.9m of outstanding loans, which was used to invest in the College campus.
+The campus is made up of various buildings, the Victoria Building, Elizabeth Building, Construction Centre, Harrison Centre, Sixth Form Centre, University Centre, Beacon Centre, Futures Centre, Regional Automotive Technology Hub and Blackburn Sports and Leisure Centre (a joint venture with Blackburn with Darwen Council) and forms part of the tangible assets.